nottux/rx_540_kernel_bisecting_files/README.md

 Then install iso file using yumi in a windows environment (i have used virtualbox for that), create 4gb persistent storage and replace extracted casper-rw file with that

 Boot into usb and build kernels without any problem :) !

+For benchmarking, i am using Xonotic and The Talos Principle

+P.S: please see actual issue page: https://bugzilla.kernel.org/show_bug.cgi?id=201077